Copyright © 2026 Michael A. Brown

 Book V

-· The source of Irenaeus’ beliefs
+The source of Irenaeus’ beliefs

 o

-Irenaeus therefore held to a literal understanding of
+Irenaeus therefore held to a

-prophetic/eschatological scriptures, and he opposed allegorical interpretations
+literal understanding of prophetic/eschatological scriptures, and he opposed

-(v.35.1-2).
-So, for example, there would
+allegorical interpretations (iii.12.11; v.35.1-2).
+So, for example, there would a literal

-Christ would be a literal earthly reign.
+would be a literal earthly reign.

-· The regathering of the Jews to their ancient homeland in the
+The regathering of the Jews to their ancient homeland in the

 end-times

-Irenaeus taught that the Jews would be gathered from the nations
+o Irenaeus taught that the Jews would be gathered from the nations

 back to their ancient homeland in the end-times, in fulfilment of OT prophecy